NIAEFEUP/slides/web-workshop/presentation.md

 # Cookies

-Because **HTTP** is stateless, some clever enginners thought of a way to store state between requests.
+Because **HTTP** is stateless, some clever engineers thought of a way to store state between requests.

 This is useful because we might need a way to recognize the user when he's logged in, ~~or a way to track them~~.